owid/owid-grapher/docs/devcontainer-setup.md

 ## Running tests

-To run our test suite you first need to build the typescript files into javascript and then run jest:
+To run our test suite you first need to build the TypeScript files into JavaScript and then run jest:

 1. Run buildTsc